NicSterian/a1-service-expert/CONTEXT.md

 - Disable Login until both fields have values.
 - On success: close modal only; keep the user on the confirm step with sections 2 and 3 still visible and editable.
 - Forgotten password: link in the modal opens a second modal with a single Email field and Continue button.
-  - Phase 1: front-end only; show success toast: "If the email exists, weÔøΩll send a reset link." (no backend yet).
+  - Phase 1: front-end only; show success toast: "If the email exists, weíll send a reset link." (no backend yet).

-Password Reset (Phase 2 ÔøΩ not implemented yet)
+Password Reset (Phase 2 ñ not implemented yet)

 - API endpoints to plan:
   - POST /auth/forgot-password ? issue token + email (branded via SMTP)